CivicActions/edscrapers/README.md

 # U.S. Department of Education scraping kit

+> NOTE: More specific documentation is available "on the spot", in the module
+> directories (e.g. `edscrapers/scrapers` or `edscrapers/transformers`).

 ## Terminology

 - **Scraping Source**: a website (or section of website) where you scrape